What Exactly is Branding?

 The official definition:

-3. To provide with or publicize using a brand name.
+- To provide or publicize using a brand name.

 How does this apply to your website or online business?
 You are setting yourself apart by being aware of your business’s image and working to “brand” your business.
-Apart from all the noise and competition going after the same market you are in.
+This is apart from all the noise and competition going after the same market you are in.

 Branding efforts can highlight your business by how your brand’s impression makes customers feel.
-Your brand includes logos, consistent site colors, style, and what your business stands for.
-A look and feel are relayed consistently everywhere someone may run into your company—online, offline, and on all social media platforms.
+Your brand encompasses logos, consistent site colors, style, and what your business represents.
+A consistent look and feel is relayed everywhere someone may encounter your company—online, offline, and across all social media platforms.

 What about brand competition?

 I’ve been asked about my competition.
 To which I always respond, “I don’t have any.”
-I’m not saying there aren’t folks who do what I do; some are even better than me or in the same field with great reputations.
+I’m not saying there aren’t folks who do what I do; some are even better than I am or in the same field with great reputations.
 There most certainly are.

 While there are perceived competitors, a rare few have been doing this as long and as successfully as I have.
 So, my brand is all about me, my personality, my unique approach and methodology, and the years of experience that most cannot offer.
 I am my brand.

 Notice how I said “perceived” competitors.
-Your branding efforts depend on you doing all you can to ensure that your brand, company name, and methodology, when logically compared to others in your industry, will stand out.
+Your branding efforts depend on you doing everything possible to ensure that your brand, company name, and methodology stand out when compared to others in your industry.

 Because your brand sets you apart, and there is no comparison.

-But there’s the rub… We live in a culture with the attention span of a gnat.
+But there’s the rub… We live in a culture with an attention span as short as a gnat’s.
 Onliners don’t want to read.
 They don’t take the time to pay attention to details.
 So, how do you tackle that?

 First, you track your brand regularly.
 Then, realize there is only so much you can do and that you can’t be everything to everyone — so brand yourself to cater to your target market.
 This requires that you know your marketing intimately.

 That’s how you build your brand.
-Whether it be a slogan or a methodology, carry that over to all actions and reactions that involve your business.
-Sit down right now and determine what is going to represent your brand.
-Words, images, icons, and colors.
+Whether it’s a slogan or a methodology, carry that over to all actions and reactions that involve your business.
+Sit down right now and determine what will represent your brand: words, images, icons, and colors.
 They all contribute and matter.

 Don’t forget personality.
-Being a one-woman show, I am my brand and do not hesitate to let my personality shine.
+As a one-woman show, I am my brand and do not hesitate to let my personality shine through.
 That sets me apart from some techies who may lack in the personality department.
 Combined with my particular skills and experience, no other “me” exists.

 Tell Your Story

-It must go beyond its products and services for a brand story to work.
-Your story should invite site visitors to become part of your journey.
+For a brand story to be compelling, it must extend beyond its products and services.
+Your story should invite site visitors to join you on your journey.
 You want them to know that you “get” who they are and understand their needs.

-Also, include where you struggled, maybe even failed, and how you recovered, which lets your customers get to know you.
+Also, include where you struggled, perhaps even failed, and how you recovered, which allows your customers to get to know you.
 You are human, just like them.
 If they can relate to you, they’ll do business with you.

 Branding = Consistency